 Beard oil can make your skin a little too oily when the skin produces more sebum than usual.
 The solution?
 Choose a non-greasy and light beard oil that won’t clog your pores.
 Apply it sparingly.

-Surprisingly, some beard oils available on the market can make your skin dry.
+Surprisingly, some beard oils on the market can dry your skin.
 They strip away your skin’s natural oils.
 The solution is to start using beard oils made of natural oils.

 Beard oil can have some amazing benefits for your beard.
 But it also has some potential side effects that you should be aware of.
 So, ensure to choose the right beard oil, and don’t forget to run a patch test 🙂